 Move to iOS app

 When iOS 9 launched, it brought with it a new Move to iOS Android app that wirelessly transfers a user's "contacts, message history, camera photos and videos, web bookmarks, mail accounts, calendars, wallpaper, and DRM-free songs and books" from an Android phone to their new iPhone.
-(Note that this will work for iOS 10 too.)
+(Note that this will work for iOS 10 and iOS 11 too.)

 You'll also be given some advice on apps.
 The switching process will suggests any free apps that were on your Android device and which are also available on Apple's App Store, helping you to quickly get back on your feet.
 Paid apps which you owned on Android and for which iOS versions are available will be added to your wish list in the App Store.